KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/dependency-track-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/dependency-track-authentication" />
 </head>

-This guide provides instructions on how to configure Dependency-Track with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+Configure Dependency-Track single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide covers registering the Microsoft Entra application, mapping access groups, and updating the Dependency-Track Helm chart — pairing naturally with [DefectDojo SSO](./defectdojo-oidc-authentication.md) if you run both scanners in your DevSecOps pipeline.

-## Prerequisites
+## Prerequisites for Dependency-Track SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: